sunny-zuo/sir-goose-bot/README.md

 -   **Verification Rule Builder**: Customize verification role assignment to be as specific as you want using [a web interface](https://sebot.sunnyzuo.com/).

 -   **Moderation**: Ban users and all alt accounts linked via their UWaterloo identity.
-More moderation features, including a warn and kick command are coming soon!
+Perform bulk role modifications.

 -   **Role Assignment**: Let users self-assign roles using button roles.
 They work just like reaction roles, but with buttons!

--   **UWaterloo Focused Commands**: View information about a course with `/course`, or count the number of days until the current term is over with `/countdown`.
+-   **UWaterloo Focused Commands**: View information about a UWaterloo courses using the `/course` command.

 -   **And more!** Use `/help` for a full list of commands.